hossbeast/fab/libxapi/README.md

 ## Features

+* xapi/trace.h
-* For rendering backtraces, see xapi/trace.h
+  * for rendering backtraces
+* xapi/calltree.h
   * To catch an error during unwinding, inspect it, and conditionally discard it, see xapi_calltree_unwind
+* xapi/memblk.h
-* To serialize/deserialize a calltree, see xapi_calltree_freeze / memblk.h
+  * serialize/deserialize a calltree
+* xapi/error.h
+  * getting strings from exit values

-* calltree.h
+* xapi/errtab.h
+  * registering etables for exit value resolution
+  * getting strings from exit values, in the context of an etable

 ## Implementation Details